-The answer to this question should answer the question you asked about where 3rd-party tags are injected (https://community.tealiumiq.com/questions/120318-can-we-control-where-third-party-tags-are-injected) as well.
+The answer to this question should answer the question you asked about where 3rd-party tags are injected (https://community.tealiumiq.com/questions/120318-can-we-control-where-third-party-tags-are-injected)

 The quick answer is yes, you could use the synchronous version of our code and place it at the bottom of the HTML page.
 However, this is not our best practice.
 Placing Tags at the bottom of the HTML page is a practice developed when most Tags loaded synchronously, which meant the browser could only process them one at a time.
 In an asynchronous paradigm, which is the method Tealium uses and prefers, this isn't necessary as the browser doesn't stop parsing the page when it encounters an asynchronously loading resource; it continues uninterrupted.

 Our implementation best practices insist that you place the reference to utag.js within the HTML tags, preferably close to the opening tag.
 We do this so that you can load the utag.js, as well as your 3rd-party Tags, as quickly as possible, and thus capture as much visitor activity data as possible.
 However, to make sure that the Tags load properly, by default we have them wait for the DOM Ready signal before they load.
 In addition to this, we

 load everything asynchronously, so that if any referenced resource (scripts, etc.) takes a while to load, it doesn't halt the loading of the rest of the page.